 Someone did not exercise care.
 The greater the fall, the more the damage.
 If it shatters into hundreds of pieces, it is not possible to repair it anymore.
 If, however, the drop was not so great, one may be able to put it together again.
 It will forever look patchy though, it will never be the same again.
 It will become a great degree more fragile thereafter.
 The impact of the drop is directly proportional to the gravity of the error.
 You cannot undo your own or your partner’s acts; if the pieces cannot be rejoined and you have a choice, move on and learn to get over it.

 5. Malignant Tumor

-If your partner just does not care, could not be bothered, if he has made it clear that he will not change his ways, that, this is the way he is, you can try your best, it will make absolutely no positive impact on the quality of your marriage.
+If your partner just does not care, and can’t be bothered, if he has made it clear that he will not change his ways, that, this is the way he is, you can try your best; it will make absolutely no positive impact on the quality of your marriage.

 This is the harsh truth.
 If the other partner does not believe there is a problem, that, anything needs resolving, how can any corrective measures ever be taken?
 When a tumor is malignant in nature, it needs to be removed, lest it results in a terminal condition.
 There is no other option.

-Good marriages are like maintaining a garden.
+Maintaining a good marriage is like maintaining a garden.
 You can do your own math as to what that may be like!
-To quote Jiddu Krishnamurti, husband and wife are like the rail tracks, they go parallel but never meet.
+To quote Jiddu Krishnamurti, “A husband and wife are like rail tracks, they go parallel but never meet.”
 My personal take on this statement: that is fine, however, issues arise when other lines come crisscrossing changing the course of these tracks!
 The danger is always at the junction, on diversions.
 If you are going straight, you have much less to worry about.